-One of the few internally defined data structures that the user has to deal with frequently is the cut_data data structure, used to store the packed form of cuts.
+Another of the internally defined data structures that the user has to deal with frequently is the cut_data data structure, used to store the packed form of cuts.
 This structure has 8 fields listed below.

 int size - The size of the coef array.